manugill/levels/README.md

 # Levels

-Levels uses smoothState.js and and post navigation to provide a seamless experience with AJAX loading and transitions.
+Using AJAX page loading and transitions along with a prev/next navigation, Levels provides a seamless interface

 **[View Demo](http://manugill.github.io/levels/)**